 - Oil – 2 teaspoons

 Wash and scrape the skin off tinda.
 You needn’t peel thoroughly, light scraping with the edge of a knife will do.

 If using small/medium sized tinda, cut each into 4 quarters.
 If larger, cut into 6 or 8 pieces.
 In fresh tindas, the insides would be soft and seeds small.
 [They should be smaller than a regular cucumber’s seeds.]
 If the seeds look big/hard/yellowish, cut them out and discard.

 Cut each onion in half through the root, then slice into half-rings.
 Chop tomatoes in a similar shape as tindas.

 Heat two teaspoons of oil in a pressure cooker.
 Add cumin seeds and let them splutter.
 Follow with sliced onions.
 Let the onions turn golden-brown on medium flame.
 Keep stirring to avoid charring.

 Add tinda next.
 Continue to cook for 5-6 minutes, stirring regularly.
-Add the dry powders – cumin, coriander, turmeric and red chilly.
+Add the dry powders – cumin, coriander, turmeric and red chili.
 Mix well.

 Add chopped tomatoes, garam masala and salt.
 Cook for another two minutes, stirring regularly.

 Add a tablespoon of water.
 Close lid.
 Let the tinda cook for 2 whistles on low flame.
 Open lid when the pressure has released naturally.

 The tinda pieces should be cooked just enough to retain shape in the dish, yet give way under gentle pressure from a spoon.